israellevin/marmalade/README.md

 There are also `(marmalade:stop-jam "<jam name>")` and `(marmalade:stop-p2p-server)` functions that you can run in the REPL to stop the jam and the server, respectively, although the servers will also stop automatically if you exit the REPL.

+## Plans

+Currently, the player supports only commands to start and stop the jam, to create and run generators, and to communicate with other players.
+Other functionality that would be nice to have includes:
+- Allowing and disallowing participants (currently the player will play whatever generators are requested of it, regardless of the source)
+- Controlling the Master Volume, and the volume/max volume of individual tracks and generators (including muting and soloing)
+- Controlling the tempo of the jam (which includes the ability to pause it)
+- A GUI, probably web-based, instead of the REPL
+- Visualizing the state of the jam, the generators and the tags; both in real-time and historically

+In addition, there is a bunch of data that the local player should push into the state.

+Oh, and our Redis setup still lacks permissions, just like our Firecracker setup still lacks quotas.

 ## Thoughts

 ### Schedule